PlanBCode/kroos-en-co/webapp/README.md

 Setup
 -----
-Create virtual python environment with the `venv` module in the directory called `venv`, and activate it for the current shell:
+Create virtual python environment with the `venv` module in the directory called `venv`, and activate it for the current shell.
+This needs python3.5 or newer, so use `python3.5` or higher instead of `python3` if the latter is not new enough:

 	python3 -m venv venv
 	source ./venv/bin/activate